mtKeller/ActionStrategy/README.md

 Although this is not the official v1 the ActionStrategy Object itself is solid on the NgRx platform.
 And due it it's generative nature, the best means I have found to test it is to log each ActionStrategy object to console.
 Then dig into it's parameters.
 Namely: actionList which is an array of steps taking.

 If you find this and understand why it was made.
-Have fun. ;) If you have any questions, or comments please feel free to open an issue or find my contact through the ActionStrategy repository github page.
+Have fun with it, this is a genuine new approach to application programming and this README is just the tip of the iceberg.
+If you have any questions, or comments please feel free to open an issue or find my contact through the ActionStrategy's repository github page.

-Final version will also implement ActionStrategy for redux-observable.
-Then will create a GUI to destroy the amount of boiler plate that must be written, in addition to creating an interface to better represent each ActionStrategy.
-As the inherit issue of writing such is that a binary tree is a 2D, where as coding is typed in a serialized manner.
+CI tests to come.